Brian Schneider: Major leagues

 Schneider struggled offensively during the first half of the 2006 season, hitting just .223 through August 4.
 His form picked up though, and he batted .324 with 9 doubles, 1 home run, and 21 RBIs, in the 42 games, thereafter.
 For the first time since 2002, Schneider did not lead either MLB or the National League (NL) in percentage of base-stealers thrown out, gunning down just 27%.

-As a historical note, Schneider was behind the plate, catching Mike Bacsik, when Barry Bonds hit his MLB record-breaking 756th career home run, on August 7, 2007.
+Schneider was behind the plate, catching Mike Bacsik, when Barry Bonds hit his MLB record-breaking 756th career home run, on August 7, 2007.

 New York Mets

 On November 30, 2007, the Nationals traded Schneider and Ryan Church to the New York Mets for top prospect Lastings Milledge.
 In his first season in New York, Schneider hit .257, with 9 home runs, and 38 RBIs, in 110 games.
 He scored the first-ever Mets run at their new ballpark, Citi Field, April 13, 2009, scoring on a double hit by Luis Castillo.